AT&T's $85 billion acquisition of Time Warner is complete

 - AT&T's advertising and analytics business provides marketers with advanced advertising solutions using valuable customer insights from AT&T's TV, mobile and broadband services, combined with extensive ad inventory from Turner and AT&T's pay-TV services.
 A name for this company will be announced in the future.

 Another part of the deal, as mentioned above, is the combination of ad inventory and analytics that will stretch across screens from TV to mobile.
-That business doesn't have a name yet either, but the ability to track and target audiences is a big part of the media consolidation we've seen lately.
+That business doesn't have a name yet either, but the ability to track and target audiences is a big part of recent media consolidation efforts.

+The Department of Justice said it hadn't yet decided whether or not to appeal the decision, but did not file to delay the deal's closing.
+The Wall Street Journal reports that in a letter to the DoJ, AT&T said it would create a "firewall" between Turner and AT&T to remove any competitive advantage.